freebasic/fbfrog/readme.txt

     -declaredefines <symbol1> <symbol2> <symbol3>
         Useful to allow selectin an API by #defining a certain symbol.
-This is used in builtin.fbfrog to allow selecting an OS-specific API based on the __FB_DOS__/__FB_LINUX__/__FB_WIN32__ #defines, but it could be used for other things aswell.
+This is used in default.fbfrog to allow selecting an OS-specific API based on the __FB_DOS__/__FB_LINUX__/__FB_WIN32__ #defines, but it could be used for other things aswell.
 This will produce #if blocks such as #ifdef
         <symbol1>.
 The symbols are assumed to be #defined exclusively - only one